Kurt Nilsen: Post-Idol career

-2011 saw Kurt going on the road on a new tour in addition to playing at a number of music festivals and venues.
+2011 saw Kurt going on the road on a new tour in addition to playing at several music festivals and venues.

-On 15 September 2012, it was announced on the official Norwegian Idol website that Kurt will be the second of an all-new four-member jury of former Idol contestants to celebrate 10 years since the debut of Idol in Norway.
+On 15 September 2012, it was announced on the official Norwegian Idol website that Kurt would be the second of an all-new four-member jury of former Idol contestants to celebrate 10 years since the debut of Idol in Norway.
 Another judge joining in was season three runner-up Tone Damli Aaberge.

 Personal life

 In January 2005, Nilsen broke up with his fiancée, Kristine Jacobsen.
 They had been together for 11 years and had two children together: Marte (born 1996) and Erik (born 2000).
 In January 2006, Kurt's new girlfriend Kristin gave birth to her first and Nilsen's third child, Lucas.
 They married later that year, then separated in May 2013.

 Nilsen has received national attention for his guitar-shaped alpine hut, in the Hardangervidda in Norway.